warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 illumination setup: we assume that all the incoming plane waves have the same intensity.
-This approximation is probably not true in a real microscope, but has the advantage of always yielding rotationally invariant images when observing rotationally invariant objects (e.g. isotropic droplets), as empirically observed in most microscopes.
+This approximation is probably not true in a real microscope, but has the advantage of always yielding rotationally invariant images when observing rotationally invariant objects (e.g. isotropic droplets) with natural light, as empirically observed in most microscopes.
 In any case, the goal of our simple model of Koehler illumination setup for Nematkis is only to provide a qualitatively correct description of the "smoothing" effect (due to the increasing number of incident planewaves) of a real microscope when opening the condenser aperture.

 3. Transmission/Reflection of light inside the object